Featured by:

 DR. TEMPLE GRANDIN

-Insights into Autism and Animal Behavior – May 6th in Spokane, WA
+Insights into Autism and Animal Behavior with Temple Grandin, May 6th, Spokane, WA

 Join us for this special event featuring Dr. Temple Grandin, including a showing of the newest documentary about her, Temple Grandin: An Open Door.